AbdalSamad007/AbdalSamad007/README.md

 # Hi, I’m Abd-Al-Samad 👋

-A Junior Support Engineer at Con Ed with a strong interest in:
+A Junior Support Engineer with a strong interest in:

 * Cybersecurity
 * Data Analysis